Ryan Preece

 $2.0 Million

-Ryan Jeffrey Preece Bio
+Ryan Preece Bio

-Ryan Jeffrey Preece (born October 25, 1990) is an American professional stock car racing driver competing full-time in the NASCAR Cup Series.
-He drives the No. 60 Ford Mustang Dark Horse for RFK Racing.
-Preece has a diverse racing background, including championships and wins in the NASCAR Whelen Modified Tour and participation across multiple NASCAR national series.
+Ryan Jeffrey Preece, born on October 25, 1990, is an American professional stock car racing driver.
+He competes full-time in the NASCAR Cup Series, driving the No. 60 Ford Mustang Dark Horse for RFK Racing.
+Over the course of his career, Preece has built a reputation as a versatile short-track racer who has progressed from regional Modified events to the top level of stock car racing in the United States.

 Early Life and Background